 Dallas Texans logo uses four colors – coral red, black, yellow, and white, which stand for charm, strength, and determination.
 The logo was designed by a cartoonist Bob Taylor.
 But due to the relocation of the franchise, his design wasn’t relevant anymore because there were other historical traditions in North America.

 When the franchise moved to Kansas City in 1963, Bob Taylor was commissioned to produce a new logo that remained strikingly similar to his original incarnation.
 Taylor’s new rendition featured a running Native American.
 The cartoonist used such elements as moccasins, pigskin, ethnical circlet made of feathers, tomahawk, and so-called waistcloth made of two pieces of leather.

 The redesigned Kansas City Chiefs logo features the figure with six states of the USA as a backdrop.
 The colors remained the same: red, black, white, and yellow.
 Initial letters of the team nickname are drawn on the waistcloth.
 Kansas City Chiefs kept this logo until 1971.
 It stood for speed, strength, agility, desire to win, and football players’ resolute striving for new heights.

 1972 – present

 This logo of Kansas City Chiefs is an arrowhead design originally sketched by Lamar Hunt on a napkin on a flight from Dallas to Kansas City.
 The logo design is minimalistic: there are no figures and small details on it.
 It depicts an arrowhead with interlocking “KC” inside.

 The owner of Kansas City Chiefs had been experimenting with ovals and circles for a long time to design this logo.
 White arrowhead has a thick black border.
 The elements inside are coral red.
-Hunt’s inspiration for the interlocking “KC” design was the “SF” inside of an oval on the logo of the team from San Francisco.
+Hunt’s inspiration for the interlocking “KC” design was the “SF” inside an oval on the team’s logo from San Francisco.